 Varenna is like the middle bear of the Goldilocks story.
 It’s just right.
-The romantic, mid sized town has a pretty walkway looping throughout town, a pretty harbor flanked by kayaks and restaurants and charming medieval lanes
+The romantic, mid sized town on Italy’s Lake Como has a pretty walkway looping throughout town, a pretty harbor flanked by kayaks and restaurants and charming medieval lanes.

 If you’re wondering where to visit Bellagio or Varenna, I’d say… both!
 Varenna is a quieter, smaller and more romantic.
 It comes alive in the spring as tourists start to arrive, and closes by early fall.
 Here’s a quick guide to what to see and do in Varenna!